toeb/cmakepp/README.md

 	* `process_info(<process handle?!>):<process info>` platform specific function which returns a verbose process info
 	* `process_isrunning(<process handle?!>):<bool>` returns true iff process is running.
 * `process_timeout(<n:<seconds>>):<process handle>` starts a process which times out in `<n>` seconds.
+* `process_wait(<process handle~> [--timeout <n:seconds>]):<process handle>` waits for the specified process to finish or the specified timeout to run out. returns null if timeout runs out before process finishes.
-* `process_wait_all(<process handle?!...> <?"--timeout" <n:<seconds>>> <?"--quietly">):<process handle ...>` waits for all specified process handles and returns them in the order that they completed.
+* `process_wait_all(<process handle?!...> <[--timeout <n:seconds>] [--quietly]):<process handle ...>` waits for all specified process handles and returns them in the order that they completed.
 If the `--timeout <n>` value is specified the function returns as soon as the timeout is reached returning only the process finished up to that point.
 The function normally prints status messages which can be supressed via the `--quietly` flag.
 * `process_wait_any(<process handle?!...> <?"--timeout" <n:<seconds>>> <?"--quietly">):<?process handle>` waits for any of the specified processes to finish, returning the handle of the first one to finished.
 If `--timeout <n>` is specified the function will return `null` after `n` seconds if no process completed up to that point in time.
 You can specify `--quietly` if you want to suppress the status messages.
+* `process_stdout(<process handle~>):<string>` returns all data written to standard output stream of the process specified up to the current point in time
+* `process_stderr(<process handle~>):<string>` return all data written to standard error stream of the process specified up to the current point in time
+*   `process_return_code(<process handle~>):<int?>` returns nothing or the process return code if the process is finished
+*   `process_start_script(<cmake code>):<process handle>` starts a separate cmake process which runs the specified cmake code.

+### Inter Process Communication

+To communicate with you processes you can use any of the following well known mechanisms

+* Environment Variables
+	- the started processes have access to you current Environment.
+So when you call `set(ENV{VAR} value)` before starting a process that process will have read access to the variable `$ENV{VAR}`
+* Command Line Arguments
+	- all variables passed to `start_process` will be passed allong
+	- Command Line Variables are sometimes problematic as they must be escaped correctly and this does not always happen as expected.
+So you might want to choose another mechanism to transmit complex data to your process
+	- Command Line Variables are limited by their string length depending on you host os.
+* Files
+	- Files are the easiest and safest way to communicate large amounts of data to another process.
+If you can try to use file communication
+* stderr, stdout
+	- The output of a process started with `start_process` becomes available to you when the process ends at latest, You can choose to poll stdout and take data as soon as it is written to the output streams
+* return code
+	- the returns code tells you how you process finished and is often enough result information for a process you start

 ### Caveats

-* I have not found a platform independent way to handle process return codes.
-You will need to communicate through files
-* complex command line  arguments cause problems
+* process starting is slow - it can take seconds (it takes 900ms on my machine).
+The task needs to be a very large one for it to compensate the overhead.
+* parallel processes use platform specific functions - It might cause problems on less well tested OSs and some may not be supported.  (currently only platforms with bash or powershell are supported ie Windows and Linux)

 # <a name="uris"></a> Uniform Resource Identifiers (URIs)